apache/flink/docs/dev/stream/checkpointing.md

     This option cannot be used when a minimum time between checkpoints is defined.

+  - *externalized checkpoints*: You can configure periodic checkpoints to be persisted externally.
+Externalized checkpoints write their meta data out to persistent storage and are *not* automatically cleaned up when the job fails.
+This way, you will have a checkpoint around to resume from if your job fails.
+There are more details in the [deployment notes on externalized checkpoints](../../setup/checkpoints.html#externalized-checkpoints).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}